Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Advanced Internal Flushing

-The white base (containing motor and batteries) cannot be washed under the tap, but the motor can be flushed occasionally, only by the method below.
-Please watch video 6.
+The white base (containing motor and batteries) cannot be washed under the tap, but the motor can be flushed internally ONLY IF YOU SUSPECT SNOT HAS GONE DOWN INTO MOTOR AND MOTOR SOUNDS "GURGLY".

 The Snotty Boss is covered by a 12 month warranty for factory or production faults.
 Issues that arise from irregular or insufficient cleaning are not covered by the warranty.